cluelesselectrostar/My-Own-NLP-Project/README.md

 ## 3.3. spaCy
 spaCy offers various "industrial-strength" features for natural language processing Python:
 - Non-destructive tokenization, sentence segmentation
-- Named entity recoognition and entity linking
+- Named entity recognition and entity linking
-- Statistical models and pretrained word vectors
 - Tag with parts of speech
 - Labelled dependency parsing: extracting a dependency parse of a sentence that represents its grammatical structure and defines the relationships between “head” words and words, which modify those heads.
 For example, identifying the subjects, conjucatons, modifications, case, determinant
 - Neural networking
-- Word vectors - provide information about definitions of words; available in a lookup table, and each word only has one representation regardless of context
+- Statistical models and Pretrained word vectors - provide information about definitions of words; available in a lookup table, and each word only has one representation regardless of context
 - Language model pretraining - contextualised word representations- `spacy pretrain` trains a language model to predict each word's word vector based on surrounding words.
   - Rule based training
   - Bootstrap first set of training example texts